JeessieeZhao/stat450_lab3/README.md

 # stat450_lab3
+From the plot, I find that there is a positive relationship, but within species.

 To test the relationship between bill length and bill depth within species, a linear regression model can be used.
 The model should account for species as a grouping variable to control for inter-species differences.

 ### Model Formula: